-As a retreat for Mark Twain scholars who spend weeks at a time doing their research, writing, and scholarly endeavors, it is not only important for Quarry Farm to have systems that will serve and protect the collections, it must also function as a living facility where Mark Twain’s presence is understood and its occupants can function in the manner in which the Langdons intended their gift to the Humanities to be utilized.
-This is a special environment for scholars of one of the most important American writers, and therefore challenges balancing these priorities.
+As a retreat for Mark Twain scholars who spend weeks at a time doing their research, writing, and scholarly endeavors, it is not only important for Quarry Farm to have systems that will serve and protect the collections, it must also function as a living facility where Mark Twain’s presence is understood and its occupants can function in the manner in which the Langdon family intended their gift to the Humanities to be utilized.
+This is a special environment for scholars of one of the most important American writers, and therefore these priorities need to be balanced.
 Not only are the climate and fire-suppression systems involved in these two types of uses challenging to resolve, but equally important is the manner in which the systems are woven into Quarry Farm’s historic fabric.
-Limiting the impact of these systems on historic finishes will be a challenge, as will the routes the systems will need to take to get to their destinations in order to condition the space throughout the house and conserve its collections.
-For these reasons, preservation and collections assessment specialists need to be hired to help CMTS address these very important and difficult challenges
+Limiting the impact of these systems on historic finishes will be an effort, as will the routes the systems will need to take to get to their destinations in order to condition the space throughout the house and conserve its collections.
+For these reasons, preservation and collections assessment specialists need to be hired to help CMTS address these very important concerns and priorities.

 Editor’s Note:CMTS is proud to partner with the Mark Twain Forum, which has long been a leading venue for reviews of new publications in Mark Twain Studies.
 Visit their extensive archive.
 Follow the link at the bottom of the page to read the complete review.
 A portion of Amazon purchases made via links from Mark Twain Forum Book Reviews is donated to the Mark Twain Project.

 Mark Twain 100th Anniversary Collection.
 By Mark Twain.
 Orinda, Calif.: SeaWolf Press, 2018.
 10 titles to date.
 Paper, 6″ x 9″. $6.95 to $15.95 per vol.